Jared Remy: Personality

-Legal troubles and restraining orders
+Legal issues

 On August 7, 1998, Remy was arrested on charges of domestic violence and malicious destruction of property after he assaulted Guyette while she held their child, and damaged her car.
 On October 21, Judge Gregory C. Flynn of the Waltham District Court granted a "continuance without a finding" (also known as "CWOF"), meaning that Remy was required to make an admission to allegations that would support a finding of guilt on the record, following which he was placed on probation.
 If he violated his probation, he could be found guilty and sentenced, but if he successfully completed his probation, the case would be dismissed, and no formal finding of guilt would ever be entered on his record.
 Remy was ordered, as a condition of his probation, to attend counseling, check in regularly with a probation officer and stay out of trouble for one year.

 On October 9, 1999, just two weeks before his probation was set to end, Remy became enraged after learning Guyette was spending time with one of his old high school friends, Erik Jackiewicz.
 According to Guyette, Jackiewicz, and Dedham District Court records, Remy drove to Jackiewicz's Norwood apartment and smashed a beer bottle over his head.
 Once again, Remy was let go with a CWOF, despite violation of his previous "CWOF."

 In 2000, Remy moved into an apartment with his new girlfriend and a roommate who was a friend of his from the Gifford School.
 On March 25, 2000, Remy's roommate requested a restraining order against Remy.
 He said Remy had barged into his place of employment, blamed him for his latest breakup, boasted of having a gun and threatened to kill him.
 The roommate decided not to complete the request for a restraining order but instead asked police to tell Remy to leave him alone.
 He also told police they could find steroids in Remy's closet.
 The police went to the apartment and, with Remy's consent, searched his closet.
 Inside, they found a gym bag containing "several hunting knives" and a baggie holding nine uncapped syringes, but no drugs.

 On April 3, 2000, Remy called Waltham police and asked for help with an unwanted person report.
 Officers arrived to the scene and found Remy "yelling and screaming" at his mother through her car window.
 Remy grew more belligerent and when an officer approached Remy to ask him a question, Remy elbowed him in the stomach area.
 He was arrested and charged with disturbing the peace.